CrossRef/event-data-user-guide/event-data-manual.md

 ### Landing Page Domains {#concept-landing-page-domains}

 CED maintains a list of the domain names that belong to Landing Pages.
 This is called the [`domain-list` Artifact](#artifact-domain-list).
 It consists of around 15,000 domains that belong to Publishers.
 It is automatically generated but manually curated.
 Some Publishers create DOIs that resolve to domains such as `youtube.com`.
 These domains produce a large amount of false-positives.
-They also belong to organisations, such as YouTube, who have no involvement in scholarly publishing, which makes it unlikely that it would be possible to extract data for them in any case.
+They also belong to organizations, such as YouTube, who have no involvement in scholarly publishing, which makes it unlikely that it would be possible to extract data for them in any case.
 For these reasons, domains of this type are manually removed from the Landing Page Domain list.

-This list is used for some sources as an initial pre-filter to indenfity URLs that might be Landing Pages.
+This list is used for some sources as an initial pre-filter to identify URLs that might be Landing Pages.

 The Artifact is updated on a regular basis.
 For more information see [`domain-list` Artifact](#artifact-domain-list).